foo-dogsquared/hugo-theme-arch-terminal/README.md

 This document only opens up a part of the things that you can do with this theme.

 You think you can escape the manual?
 Not a chance.
+RTFM, boisengirls.

+<a id="footnoteref1">[1]</a>: Requires Hugo extended version